Aquaticka/Timeless/README.md

 # Timeless
-Timeless is a moderate-scale gameplay mod for Balatro which contains 7 new seals, a new set of 12 Mystic Cards, corresponding Boosters, and 2 new Editions!
+Timeless is a gameplay mod for Balatro which contains 7 new seals, a new set of 12 Mystic Cards, corresponding Boosters, and 2 new Editions!
 Timeless aims to add expanded content which enhances build variety, and fit within the power level and style of vanilla Balatro.

 Table of Contents: